leogx9r/ryzen_smu/README.md

 Accepted ranges are in milliseconds, between `50` and `60000`, defaulting to `1000`.
 It is generally a good idea to leave this at its default value.

+#### `smu_pm_use_timer`

+Indicates whether PM table reads will be updated according to the timeout from `smu_pm_update_ms` or not.
+If this is disabled, every read from the PM table will trigger an SMU update command, regardless of how long ago the last update was.

+Generally this should be enabled since most users have no need for an update period faster than the minimum 50 millisecond delay.

+Accepted values are [0, 1], defaulting to 1.

 ## Example Usage

 For Matisse & Vermeer processors, there are several commands that are known to work: